Deliberation via Matching: Abstract

 \section{Abstract}

-We study deliberative social choice, where voters refine their preferences through small-group discussions before collective aggregation.
-We introduce a simple and easily implementable {\em deliberation via matching} protocol: for each pair of candidates, we form an arbitrary maximum matching among voters who disagree on that pair, and each matched pair deliberates.
-The resulting preferences (individual and deliberative) are then appropriately weighted and aggregated using the weighted uncovered set tournament rule.
+We study deliberative social choice, where voters engage in small-group discussions to output collective preferences that are then aggregated by a social choice rule.

+We introduce a simple \textit{deliberation via matching} protocol.
+In this protocol, for each pair of candidates, we form a maximum matching among voters who disagree on that pair, and have each matched pair deliberate.
+We then aggregate the resulting individual and deliberative preferences using the weighted uncovered set tournament rule.

-We show that our protocol has a tight distortion bound of $3$ within the metric distortion framework.
-This breaks the previous lower bound of $3.11$ for tournament rules without deliberation and matches the lower bound for deterministic social choice rules without deliberation.
-Our result conceptually shows that tournament rules are just as powerful as general social choice rules, when the former are given the minimal added power of pairwise deliberations.
-We prove our bounds via a novel {\em bilinear} relaxation of the non-linear program capturing optimal distortion, whose vertices we can explicitly enumerate, leading to an analytic proof.
-Loosely speaking, our key technical insight is that the distortion objective, as a function of metric distances to any three alternatives, is {\em both} supermodular and convex.
-We believe this characterization provides a general analytical framework for studying the distortion of other deliberative protocols, and may be of independent interest.
+We show that this protocol has a tight distortion bound of $3$ within the metric distortion framework.
+In the absence of deliberation, general deterministic social choice rules can achieve this distortion, whereas deterministic tournament rules face a strictly larger lower bound of $3.11$.
+Our result closes this gap: Pairwise deliberation allows a tournament-based rule to attain distortion $3$.
+Conceptually, this shows that tournament rules can match the power of general deterministic social choice rules once they are given the minimal added power of pairwise deliberations.

+We prove this bound via a novel bilinear relaxation of the non-linear program capturing optimal distortion, whose vertices we can explicitly enumerate, leading to an analytic proof.
+Loosely speaking, our key technical insight is that the distortion objective, as a function of metric distances to any three alternatives, is both supermodular and convex.
+This characterization therefore provides a new analytical tool for studying the distortion of deliberative protocols, and may be of independent interest.

+Finally, although our analysis is for the full protocol, we show that this mechanism also admits a lightweight sampling-based implementation, yielding a high-probability approximation to the deterministic guarantee with arbitrary accuracy and low per-voter complexity.